jthornber/thin-provisioning-tools/README.md

 Introduction
 ============

-A suite of tools for manipulating the metadata of the dm-thin device-mapper target.
+A suite of tools for manipulating the metadata of the dm-thin, dm-cache and dm-era device-mapper targets.

 Requirements
 ============